 It is not uncommon to see people selling things on the side of the highway as you make your way around Cuba.
 We pulled over for this man because he holds a large brick of mozzarella cheese with guava paste.
 Both items are hand made and a special treat in Cuba.
 The sale of cheese to passerby people helps support the family that is likely living on less than $20 per month.

-Another worthwhile stop outside Havana, even possible as a day trip, is the lovely Las Terrezas.
+Another worthwhile stop outside Havana, even possible as a day trip, is the lovely Las Terrazas.
 A government maintained nature reserve, the area offers great viewpoints, good hiking trails, camping options and a great way to experience nature.

 Bay of Pigs

 The sleepy town of Playa Larga gives travelers a reprieve from the tourist trail and a chance to experience quiet, less popular beaches.
-You come here for the culture and the history.
+You come here for the culture and history.

 While you won’t find the traditional white sand beaches along the Bay of Pigs, you will find bright blue water and rocky shoreline with coral outcrops.
-We love stopping along this coast line enroute to Trinidad to refresh and relax.
+We love stopping along this coastline en route to Trinidad to refresh and relax.

-Second only to Havana, this province sees a majority of tourism in Cuba and with good reason.
-The sparkling colonial gem, Trinidad, draws people from all over the world to it’s cobblestone streets.
+Second, only to Havana, this province sees a majority of tourism in Cuba and with good reason.
+The sparkling colonial gem, Trinidad, draws people from all over the world to its cobblestone streets.

-Day trip options are also endless here giving you a chance to explore the Valle de los Ingenios sugar cane valley, Topes de Collantes to chase waterfalls and Playa Ancon where you can enjoy the mainland beaches or take a catamaran to islands off shore.
+Day trip options are also endless here giving you a chance to explore the Valle de Los Ingenios sugar cane valley, Topes de Collantes to chase waterfalls and Playa Ancon where you can enjoy the mainland beaches or take a catamaran to islands offshore.

 The best view in Trinidad comes from the top of the museum tower in the center of downtown.
 You can also climb the tower you see in this photo, but this view is far superior.

 The best part of Trinidad is wandering the streets and uncovering gems like this.
 The main tourist area is small but the city spreads into various little districts and offers a better look at the architecture and local life in Trinidad.
-Wandering at golden hour is a must.
+Wandering at the golden hour is a must.

 Of course, it is great to wander off the beaten path, but the popular areas of Trinidad are well worth the time spent too.
 The main square is a perfect place to watch people watch or watch the sun melt on the horizon and the colonial buildings give it so much texture.

-A short ride out of Trinidad is the Valle de los Ingenios, the location of the biggest sugar cane valley in Cuba.
-Once the main economy of this island nation, the area was rife with rich plantation owners, slaves and sugar mills.
+A short ride out of Trinidad is the Valle de Los Ingenios, the location of the biggest sugar cane valley in Cuba.
+Once the main economy of this island nation, the area was rife with rich plantation owners, slaves, and sugar mills.
 Today it stands in ruins and cows graze in dusty fields where sugar cane once grew.

 The wealthiest plantation owner, Manaca Iznaga, built the tallest tower in the valley to monitor his slaves while they worked the sugar cane fields.
-Today, you can climb to the top for unobstructed views of the entire valley and if you’re lucky a mind blowing sunset.
+Today, you can climb to the top for unobstructed views of the entire valley and if you’re lucky a mind-blowing sunset.